Skip to main content

 Building a 21st Century Port

 The Port of San Diego manages San Diego Bay and 34 miles of its beautiful, natural waterfront for the people of California.
 The Port was established in 1962 under the Port Act and is charged with implementing the Public Trust Doctrine.
-For over fifty years, the Port's five member cities - Chula Vista, Coronado, Imperial Beach, National City and San Diego - have worked together to develop and promote commerce, navigation, recreation and fisheries on and around San Diego Bay.
+For over sixty years, the Port's five member cities - Chula Vista, Coronado, Imperial Beach, National City and San Diego - have worked together to develop and promote commerce, navigation, recreation and fisheries on and around San Diego Bay.
 Self-funded, the Port contributes billions annually to San Diego’s economy, benefiting the community, local businesses and employees.
 Businesses at the Port provide thousands of well-paying jobs, supporting individuals and families throughout the region.
 Each year, millions of people enjoy a remarkable way of life offered by San Diego Bay and its waterfront communities.

 Discover Our Five Member Cities